Nekomimi-YT/Pokemon_App/README.md

 Users should be able to view a list of data and see more details for a given data item on demand.

 ### Key Features
-* App loads data from an external source (API).
+* App loads the first 152 data objects from an external source: (https://pokeapi.co/api/v2/pokemon/?limit=152)
-* Users view a list of items from that source.
+* Users view a list of Pokemon items, designed as buttons, from the API.
-* On user action (e.g., clicking on a list item), user views details for that item.
+* On user action (e.g., clicking on a list item), user views details for that Pokemon item.

 ### Technical Details